ifd3f/astrid.tech-old/blog/2021/02/07/grafana-debugging/index.md

 ![what the actual fuck](long-build-times.png)

-I did eventually get the script working.
-For now, the image is the second image [here](https://astrid.tech/projects/quadfrost-leds/), but I will make a dedicated page for it eventually.
-Then, after demoing it during the HWC meeting, I remembered: there was one Elasticsearch pod that was always crashing because it kept going OOM on my mom's old laptop, wasn't it?
+I did eventually get the script working (see the second image [here](https://astrid.tech/projects/quadfrost-leds/) for now, but I will make a dedicated page for it eventually).

+Then, after demoing my printer images it during the HWC meeting, I remembered: there was one Elasticsearch pod that was always crashing because it kept going OOM on my mom's old laptop, wasn't it?
 So, I added a new graph to my dashboard called "Poorly-Terminated Containers."
 It's a heatmap of container terminations that aren't because of `Completed`.

 ![It's like a shitty spectrogram!](poorly-terminated-containers.png)